 Wonderful Coconut Recipes

 Nearly one third of the world depends on coconuts for their food and economy, and it is a staple on many islands.
 The scientific name for coconut is Cocos nucifera.
 Early Spanish settlers called it coco, because it resembles a monkey’s face.
 On the islands all parts of the coconut are used for food and treatment of some medical conditions also.

 Coconut is considered a functional food because it provides many health benefits beyond the nutritional content.
 The coconut provides a nutritious source of coconut meat, coconut water, coconut milk, coconut oil and coconut in the form of grease.
 It has become increasing popular in recent years, and is often referred to for the Paleo and Keto diets.
 It provides a high-heat cooking oil, which is used this way in both diets.

-In addition it is not hard to find a delicious coconut recipe, which includes cakes, cookies, ice cream, puddings and custard.
+It is not hard to find a delicious coconut recipe.
 One of my husband’s favorite easy recipes is Coconut Custard, and it makes its own crust.
-I made him one again for Father’s Day.

 Coconut Oil Benefits

 On islands where residents have used coconut oil throughout their lives, there is very little diabetes.
-In addition, coconut oil aids absorption of calcium and magnesium by the body.
+In addition, coconut oil aids absorption of calcium and magnesium by the body is excellent.
 It also has been shown to help prevent osteoporosis in women.

 Coconut Custard Desert